jishi/node-sonos-http-api/README.md

       ...
       },
       "deezer":  {
-        "username": "your Deezer user name, usually an email address", }
+        "username": "your Deezer user name, usually an email address" }
 ```